 - Medicaid provides health care to people with low income.
 It’s run jointly by the federal and state governments, so benefits and eligibility (who can join) vary from state to state.

 Many states require all health insurance companies, including Medicaid, to cover breast reconstruction after a mastectomy (learn more).

 Women’s Health and Cancer Rights Act

-- Reconstruction of the breast removed with a mastectomy
+- Reconstruction of the breast removed with a mastectomy (all types)

 - Surgery and reconstruction of the opposite breast to get a symmetrical look